-Marijuana use — by either men or women — does not appear to lower a couple’s chances of getting pregnant, according to a new study led by Boston University School of Public Health (BUSPH) researchers.
+Marijuana use — by either men or women — does not appear to lower a couple’s chances of getting pregnant, according to a study led by Boston University School of Public Health (BUSPH) researchers.

 Trying to conceive a baby is one of the most exhilarating, frightening, all encompassing heroic adventures you will ever attempt.
 Most couples conceive within 6 six months to a year of actively ‘trying’.
 Meaning, you don’t use contraception, have sex and still aren’t pregnant after 12 months.
 If you are one of the 15 or so percent of couples to experience infertility your world has been turned upside down, inside out, and right side in.
 You have probably researched for hours, abandoned all unhealthy habits, and assumed positions for conception that you didn’t know were possible.
 And, most likely, abandoned smoking the herb.
 Well guess what?
 Recent research suggests imbibing the herb does NOT appear to affect fertility in men or women.